ATAR – courses and subjects FAQ

 The exception is Mathematics, where you can complete Extension 1 and Extension 2 without completing 2-unit Mathematics (but you must complete Mathematics Extension 1 to count Mathematics Extension 2).

 No. The 2-unit course can be completed one year and the extension course completed in a later year.
 If you withdraw from an extension course, the marks from the 2-unit course are still available for inclusion in the calculation of your ATAR.

 No. Performance bands and scaled marks relate to two distinct processes.
-The Board of Studies uses raw HSC marks to align performance bands and calculate HSC marks, while UAC uses the same raw HSC marks to undertake the scaling process and calculate the ATAR.
+The Board of Studies, Teaching and Educational Standards (BOSTES) uses raw HSC marks to align performance bands and calculate HSC marks, while UAC uses the same raw HSC marks to undertake the scaling process and calculate the ATAR.
 Therefore, performance bands and scaled marks cannot affect each other.

 You can't assume that simply by studying more units your ATAR will be increased.
 While students who study more units tend to gain higher ATARs, there are a number of reasons why, such as each student's interest, motivation, effort and time management.

 Up to four units of maths can be included in the ATAR calculation.
 Students studying Mathematics Extension 1 should be aware that it has a different weighting (in terms of units) depending on whether Mathematics or Mathematics Extension 2 is taken.